-The residential component of Question Everything will be held July 13 to August 2, 2025 on the UMass Amherst campus.
+The residential component of Question Everything will be held July 19–August 8, 2026 on the UMass Amherst campus.
 Participants will explore exciting philosophical issues in a fun and supportive environment.
 It’s a chance for participants to get a taste of college, meet new people, and most importantly, question everything!
-During the 2025/26 school year, participants will meet regularly for college application parties, and will also have a chance to continue engaging in philosophical discussions.
+During the 2026/27 school year, participants will meet occasionally for college application parties, and will also have a chance to continue engaging in philosophical discussions and a civic engagement project.

 Theme

 Each summer, Question Everything focuses on questions that are subsumed under a specific theme.
-Our 2025 theme is “Freedom and Liberty.”
-Participants will explore questions such as:
+Our 2026 theme is “Freedom and Liberty.”
+We will explore questions such as:

-• Do young children have a right to liberty?
+- Do young children have a right to liberty?
 Why or why not?
-Do non-human animals have such a right?
+Do non-human animals, such as chimpanzees, have such a right?

-• What is free will?
+- Are we ever completely free in our choices or decisions?
 Is there a connection between having a right to liberty and having free will?

 Who is Question Everything for?

-This program is for rising high school seniors (that is, anyone who will start their senior year in Fall 2025) from Springfield and Holyoke, MA who are curious about life’s big questions and interested in exploring these questions with like-minded peers.
+This program is for rising high school seniors (that is, anyone who will start their senior year in Fall 2026) from Springfield and Holyoke, MA who are curious about life’s big questions and interested in exploring these questions with like-minded peers.
 You don’t need any prior knowledge of philosophy, and you don’t need a stellar GPA.
-Applications are open to all, but we especially seek students who are from low-income households and/or will be the first in their families to attend college in the United States.
+Applications are open to all rising seniors from Springfield and Holyoke, MA, but we especially seek students who are from low-income households and/or will be the first in their families to attend college in the United States.

 A typical day at Question Everything